chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 To tell Storybook about the component we are documenting, we create a `default` export that contains:

-- `component`--the component itself,
+- `component` -- the component itself
-- `title`--how to refer to the component in the sidebar of the Storybook app,
+- `title` -- how to refer to the component in the sidebar of the Storybook app
-- `excludeStories`--information required by the story but should not be rendered by the Storybook app.
+- `excludeStories` -- information required by the story but should not be rendered by the Storybook app
-- `argTypes`--specify the [args](https://storybook.js.org/docs/svelte/api/argtypes) behavior in each story.
+- `tags` -- to automatically generate documentation for our components
-- `render`--a function that gives additional control over how the story is rendered.
+- `render` -- a function that gives additional control over how the story is rendered

-To define our stories, we'll use Component Story Format 3 (also known as [CSF3](https://storybook.js.org/docs/vue/api/csf) ) to build out each of our test cases.
+To define our stories, we'll use Component Story Format 3 (also known as [CSF3](https://storybook.js.org/docs/api/csf) ) to build out each of our test cases.
 This format is designed to build out each of our test cases in a concise way.
 By exporting an object containing each component state, we can define our tests more intuitively and author and reuse stories more efficiently.

-Arguments or [`args`](https://storybook.js.org/docs/react/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
-Once an [`args`](https://storybook.js.org/docs/react/writing-stories/args) value changes, so does the component.
+Arguments or [`args`](https://storybook.js.org/docs/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
+Once an [`args`](https://storybook.js.org/docs/writing-stories/args) value changes, so does the component.

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.